potato-kitty/DeepInv/README.md

 This is official implementation of our paper ["DeepInv: A Novel Self-supervised Learning  Approach for Fast and Accurate  Diffusion Inversion"](https://arxiv.org/abs/2601.01487).

 ## Model link
-Download [DeepInv.zip](https://huggingface.co/potatocatty/DeepInv).
-The model is too big for github thus we upload it on HuggingFace.
+Download [DeepInv Solver and Datase we used](https://huggingface.co/potatocatty/DeepInv) here.
+They are too big for github thus we upload it on HuggingFace.

 ## Simple use case
 1. load model by "model = torch.load(model_path)"